Being an introvert is a blessing, but also a burden. Research shows that 35% to 50% of the human population falls into this inside-oriented category.

-- Travelling with a group of people you mostly don’t know (this one is excellent).
+- Traveling with a group of people you mostly don’t know (this one is excellent).

-- Raves, parties in creepy deserted mansions or forests, satanic rituals, drinking Ayahuasca with the shamans of the Amazon, smoking hashish with travelers in Himalayas etc. (go there at your own risk, but you’ll surely meet some interesting people).
+- Raves, parties in creepy deserted mansions or forests, satanic rituals, drinking Ayahuasca with the shamans of the Amazon, smoking hashish with travelers in the Himalayas, etc. (go there at your own risk, but you’ll surely meet some interesting people).